inkline/inkline.io/content/docs/forms/autocomplete/index.md

 ---
-title: Select
+title: Autocomplete
-description: Form component used for selecting a value from a large list of options, with autocomplete and pagination support.
+description: Form x component used for selecting a value from a large list of options, with autocomplete and pagination support.
 ---

-# Select
+# Autocomplete - Advanced
 ## Form component used for selecting a value from a large list of options, with autocomplete and pagination support

 The most basic use case for a select component is to have all the select options predefined using the `options` property.
 This component allows you to easily choose from a set of values and display a computed option label of your choice.